Enforcing Hard Linear Constraints in Deep Learning Models with Decision Rules: Proposed framework

 \subsection{Proposed framework}

-We propose an architecture composed of two sub-networks: a \textit{safe network}, focused on producing feasible outputs that satisfy \eqref{eq:lin_constraints_2} for all the elements in the input space, and a \textit{task network}, focused on minimizing the loss function.
-The output of the proposed architecture $f_\psi(x)$ is expressed as a convex combination of the outputs of both subnetworks as
+We propose an architecture composed of two subnetworks: a \textit{safe network}, which is designed to produce outputs that satisfy the linear constraints in~\eqref{eq:lin_constraints_2} for all inputs \( x \in \mathcal{X} \), and a \textit{task network}, which focuses on optimizing task-specific performance, such as minimizing a loss function.
+The outputs of these two networks are combined to form the final prediction of the overall architecture.